-- Ask the employee to report but not oblige the employee to report. - Ensure reporting channels are limited to a narrowly defined group of recipients (e.g., in-house COVID-19 crisis team). - Ensure the reportable symptoms are limited to those that are publicly known and are an acknowledged list of symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness). - Refrain from recording the medical or health condition of the employee. - 4.
-Can employees refuse to come to work?
+- Ask the employee to report but not oblige the employee to report. - Ensure reporting channels are limited to a narrowly defined group of recipients (e.g., in-house COVID-19 crisis team). - Ensure the reportable symptoms are limited to those that are publicly known and are an acknowledged list of symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness). - Refrain from recording the medical or health condition of the employee.

-No unless the employee is required by the competent government authority to undergo quarantine or go on leave.
+No unless the employee is required by the competent government authority to undergo guarantine or go on leave.

-- 5. Can employees refuse to attend meetings or to travel? - It is unlikely that an employee can refuse to attend a local meeting if adequate health and safety measures are in place but in the current situation, employers are advised to use video conferences. - In relation to travelling, according to announcements of the Ministry of Labor, an employee may refuse to travel to mainland China if the employer fails to provide disease prevention equipment such as masks.
-As a matter of practice, however, many employers are requiring employees to avoid non-essential travel.
-Employers should note the current travel restrictions and quarantine measures in the relevant countries should they ask their employees to travel. - 6.
-Can the employer send employees on suspension from work?
+- 5. Can employees refuse to attend meetings or to travel? - It is unlikely that an employee can refuse to attend a local meeting if adequate health and safety measures are in place but in the current situation, employers are advised to use video conferences. - In relation to travelling, currently all foreign jurisdictions are categorized as level 3 individuals are advised to avoid all unnecessary travel and thus employees have the right to refuse to travel abroad.
+If the employee consents to such travel, the employer shall provide disease prevention equipment such as masks. - 6.
+Can the employer suspend employees from work?